Mordecai Bauman

-Biography
+Early life and education

-Bauman was born on March 2, 1912, to Allen and Minnie Bauman in the Bronx, New York City.
-He attended James Monroe High School, then was granted a fellowship to the Juilliard Graduate School of Music during his freshman year at Columbia College in 1930, making him the first and only student to attend both institutions concurrently.
-He studied voice with Francis Rogers at Juilliard.
+The son of American Jews Allen and Minnie Bauman, Mordecai Hirsch Bauman was born on March 2, 1912, in the Bronx, New York City.
+He graduated from James Monroe High School, and then studied at Columbia College where earned a Bachelor of Arts in 1935.
+He also held a fellowship at the Juilliard Graduate School of Music, studying at Juilliard from 1930 to 1934 while a Columbia student.
+He studied voice with Francis Rogers, and graduated from Juilliard in 1934 where he trained as a classical singer.